awesomephant/ai-scripts/Readme.md

 ## ai2html

 Forked from everyone's favourite NYT project.

-The goal is to understand what this does, extract the NYT-specific code, then make improvements.
+### Goals

+- [ ] Use modern Javascript formatting
+- [ ] Extract NYT-specific code into options (?)
+- [ ] Allow exporting to a different volume than the one Illustrator lives on

 ## Prior work